appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

         const userInfo = await userDetailsAPI.run();
-        debugger; // the execution is paused at this point console.log(“user information: “+userInfo); // The value of the userInfo variable is printed in the Logs tab . return userInfo;
+        debugger; // the execution is paused at this point console.log(“user information: “+userInfo); // The value of the userInfo variable is printed in the Logs tab. return userInfo;
     }
 }